NavinBondade/Deep-Learning-Based-Clothing-Detection-and-Online-Wardrobe-Management-System/README.md

 <p>

 <h2>Online Wardrobe Management</h2>
-<p>For the management of online wardrobe and putting in the newly detected clothing item, I have written a logical code that compares the detected clothing item to preexisted clothing item within the wardrobe and generates an SSIM score, if the score is above a certain threshold the item will get added to the wardrobe, else not. </p>
+<p>To efficiently manage an online wardrobe and incorporate newly detected clothing items, I developed a logical algorithm that compares each detected item against existing items in the wardrobe.
+This comparison is based on the Structural Similarity Index Measure (SSIM) score, which evaluates the similarity between images.
+If the SSIM score exceeds a predefined threshold, indicating that the new item is sufficiently distinct from the existing ones, it is added to the wardrobe.
+Otherwise, the item is not included, ensuring that the wardrobe remains organized and free of duplicate or similar items.
+This method enhances the wardrobe's functionality by maintaining a diverse and unique collection of clothing items.</p>
 <h3>Current Wardrobe:</h3>
 <p align="center">
 <img src="https://github.com/NavinBondade/Navin_Bondade_ML_Assignment_July2021/blob/main/Images/Current%20Wardrobe.png">